dicebear/dicebear/apps/docs/pages/customize/tags/reference/index.md

 ---
 title: How DiceBear Tags Variants
 description: >
-  How DiceBear assigns variant tags to its own styles: the animation tags that ship today, and the planned standard set for the character styles covering mood, hair length, headwear, facial hair, eyewear, and accessory.
+  How DiceBear assigns variant tags to its own styles: the planned standard set for the character styles covering mood, hair length, headwear, facial hair, eyewear, and accessory.
 ---

 # How DiceBear tags variants

 DiceBear's own styles share one set of tags, so the [`tags`](/customize/tags/) filter behaves the same from one style to the next.
-Today only one category
-ships: the `animation` tag of the animated styles.
-The character categories further down arrive with an upcoming release.
+The categories below arrive with an upcoming release.

 DiceBear tags each variant by looking at how it renders, not at its name.
 Names are not always reliable.
 A hair variant called `long04` can turn out short once